-The emission rate for 4 areas within the 1 km were calculated based on the number of properties within each area.
-The emission rate was calculated in grams/metre/second.
+The emission rate for 4 areas within the 1 km2 were calculated based on the number of properties within each area.
+The emission rate was calculated in grams/metre3/second.
 This enabled them to be entered directly into the ADMS model as a volume source.
 The assumptions made were,

 - Height 10m.

 - Temperature 15 °C.

 - Varying emission rates for 4 discrete areas based on the number of properties.

 - Surface Roughness 1m

-- Time varying Emission factors adjusted to reflect normal fuel use scenarios (burning of fuels for 3 hours in the morning and 6 hours in the evening, assuming burning in winter months not summer months) providing a conservative estimate.
+- For SO2 a Time varying Emission factors adjusted to reflect normal fuel use scenarios (burning of fuels for 3 hours in the morning and 6 hours in the evening, assuming burning in winter months not summer months) providing a conservative estimate.

+- For PM10 annual time varying emission factors reflecting normal fuel use scenarios providing a conservative estimate.

 - Assumed properties with the ability to burn the fuel, will do so.

 - Meteorological data from Aldergrove 1999.

 - Concentrations concentrated for every 50m